Chapter Eighteen – Sandy Horizons

 It took him several minutes after sitting up to notice the immensely long dragging trail behind him disappearing behind a sandy bare hill.

 "Mary!
 How far did you drag me?
 Greater good, you must be exhausted!" he said with astonishment evident in his tone.
 Mary sat backwards rubbing her face and arms.
-It was only then that he also noticed small bite marks on any of her exposed skin.
+It was only then that he also noticed small bite marks on all of her exposed skin.
 He also had them on his cheeks and neck adding more discomfort to the sun burn.
-"What happened Mary?" he asked looking at his friend in a new light.
+"What happened?" he asked looking at his friend in a new light.

-There was a brief pause as Mary attempted to withhold a new stream of tears rushing down her cheeks.
-The prince wanted more than anything to just go and hold her for a time but it also looked like she needed to explain what had happened; not just for the prince but also for herself.
+There was a brief pause as the archer attempted to withhold a new stream of tears rushing down her cheeks.
+The prince wanted more than anything to just go and hold her for a time but it also looked like she needed to explain what had happened; not just for the prince but for herself.

-Again there was a pause as Mary looked at her friend with sad but dedicated eyes.
+Again there was a pause as she looked at her friend with sad but dedicated eyes.
 Terbino returned the look but with a weak smile to comfort her.

 "After they were gone I checked you… I couldn't find a pulse.
 I mean I was never good at that stuff but at the time you were limp and you didn't move.
 I thought you were dead," she stifled a whimper as fresh tears flowed down her cheeks.
 "But I couldn't leave you.
 So I packed up everything and started dragging you.
 I couldn't take it all though… My pack, your pack, my bow and Elsen's sword were just too heavy together.
 So I dropped my stuff and took yours," she said trying to smile.
 Terbino looked at her with such admiration.